Though content marketing and native advertising are both popular forms of digital marketing,...

 Cons: Only really works when you already have customer details in your sales funnel, otherwise you are at risk of spamming.
 Postage and printing costs can be high.

-Video advertising is a great way to create brand awareness, with YouTube being the second largest search engine.
+Video marketing is a great way to create brand awareness, with YouTube being the second-largest search engine and other platforms like TikTok and Instagram capitalising on the demand for video.
 With the rise in video marketing, these can easily be shared across channels and repurposed on your website and other marketing materials.

 Pros: Easily shared and can be repurposed making it cost-effective.